Restream/reindexer/float_vector.md

 The 'strict' strategy does not make sense at this stage.
 If documents contain embedded values, but there are also documents without filled vectors, it makes sense to use the 'empty_only' strategy.
 If you need to replace all values in a field with configured auto-embed, then you should use the 'always' strategy.
 The strategy is an embedder setting and can be set individually ("config": {
 "embedding": { "upsert_embedder": { "embedding_strategy": ...).
-This action only locally applied
+This action is only applied locally.
 - `namespace` - the target namespace (`*` - applies the command to all namespaces);
 - `batch_size` - number, how many documents to update in the namespace at a time (batch size in transaction).
 Optional parameter.